 - Bachelor’s degree in Accounting, Finance, or a related field required.

-- At least five years of accounting experience, with a minimum of one year in a supervisory or management role; non-profit experience highly desirable.
+- At least five years of accounting experience; non-profit experience highly desirable.

 - Proficiency with accounting software (e.g., Sage Intacct) and Microsoft Office Suite, particularly Excel.